-As in the case of commercial development, it is imperative that industrial uses be developed in a
+As in the case of commercial development, it is imperative that industrial uses be developed in a compatible with adjoining land uses.

-The majority of industrial land uses will continue to be located in the village and should be compatible with adjoining land uses.
 As such, uses should be designed with sufficient buffering and landscaping, should minimize negative impacts in the area, etc. Specific guidelines, requirements, standards, and incentives should be established that will assist in ensuring that these issues are addressed in a positive manner.
 The Village could revise ordinances to include site plan review, development standards and performance measures.